-Indirect Starbucks Competitors in Tea Segment
+Indirect Starbucks Rivals in coffees alternative Segment

-These are mostly preferred tea brands that provide an alternative to Coffee.
+These are mostly preferred tea brands competitors that provide an alternative to Coffee.
 Naturally, they are indirect Starbucks Competitors.

 Tazo Company produces herbal tea.
 Based in Portland, It initially started as a fieldwork and later purchased by Starbucks who rebranded it to its current global status.
 Tazo Tea sells because of its unique taste, aroma and medicinal qualities.
 According to 2010 data, Tazo revenues were estimated to be $1.3 billion.
 Currently, it operates in more than 46 countries with over 17,000 stores operating under Starbucks.

 Twining is owned by the British Food Association.
 Its brand of tea has gained international recognition due to its concentration, flavors, and Aroma.
 Since its inception in the year 1706, it still maintains its market value and popularity.
 Twining tea contains a lot of caffeine that acts a stimulant thereby helping one to be an active whole day long.
 In 2017, owing to enormous consumption, it was voted among the top ten best tea brands in the world.
 With over 198 unique tea blends, it has an annual turnover of 8.5 billion dollars and employees around 43,000 employees.